TangJingfan/SJTU-VEX-comp/README.md

 ## Mechanical Structure

-All CAD files are named in `<name>-<material/manufacture_method>.sldprt`.
+All CAD files are named in `<name>-<material/manufacture_method>-<date>.sldprt`.
 There are several parts of our robot, chassis, motor, shooting ball machine, claw.
-All related files are put into corresponding directory.
+The entire robot is shown as `robot_assembly.sldasm`All related files are put into corresponding directory.

 ## Control